CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 20. Add One to number in array (List)
 21. Check if a number can be represented by two squares
 22. Reverse digits of a number
+23. Sort array and convert their element to squares

 # MATRIX